Arizona Non-Disclosure Agreement Template

 Trade Secret Law

 The Uniform Trade Secrets Act, published in 1979, was a law designed to make Trade Secret Laws more uniform between the states.
-Arizona’s take on the law (called the “Arizona Uniform Trade Secrets Act,” located in Chapter 4) varies slightly from the universal version.
-The Act addresses a number of fundamental matters related to trade secret laws in the state, from what information is defined as a trade secret, to what damages may be sought if the agreement is breached.
+Arizona’s take on the law (called the “Arizona Uniform Trade Secrets Act,”) varies slightly from the universal version.
+The act addresses a number of fundamental matters related to trade secret laws in the state, from what information is defined as a trade secret, to what damages may be sought if the agreement is breached.